Skip to Main Content

 Referrals and Authorizations

-Providers must supply both the completed Health Net Long-Term Care Authorization Notification Form Medi-Cal (PDF), Long-Term Care Authorization Notification Form - Community Health Plan of Imperial Valley (PDF), Long-Term Care Authorization Notification Form - CalViva Health (PDF), as well as any supporting clinical information, such as the Pre-Admission Screening and Resident Review (PASRR), Minimum Data Set (MDS) or approved Treatment Authorization Request (TAR), as applicable, to the Health Net Long-Term Care Intake Line by fax.
-Health Net continues to honor any currently active TAR approved authorizations.
+Providers must submit one of the following completed forms as applicable: Health Net Long-Term Care Authorization Notification Form Medi-Cal (PDF), Long-Term Care Authorization Notification Form - Community Health Plan of Imperial Valley (PDF), Long-Term Care Authorization Notification Form - CalViva Health (PDF), along with any supporting clinical information, such as the Pre-Admission Screening and Resident Review (PASRR), Minimum Data Set (MDS), or approved Treatment Authorization Request (TAR), as applicable, to the Health Net Long-Term Care Intake Line by fax.

-For new admission authorization/notification requests, once a decision is made, Health Net notifies the provider by phone or fax.
 Other ancillary services may require prior authorization and are not included in the nursing facility room rate.
-Providers must obtain prior authorization prior to providing such services.
+Providers must obtain prior authorization before providing such services.

 Claims and Payment

-Most non-dual and dual LTC members in all counties (including those with a Share of Cost) are required to enroll in a Medi-Cal Managed Care Plan, including Fresno, Kings and Madera counties.
-Providers may refer to the Cal Duals for enrollment charts and timelines, including enrollment data by county to confirm transitioned dates.
 Additionally, providers must verify eligibility to ensure claims are appropriately directed and may submit claims directly to the Health Net Medi-Cal Claims Department, as outlined in the Division of Financial Responsibility (DOFR).

 Member Selection Criteria - Los Angeles County Only

-Long-term care (LTC) coverage eligibility is based on intensity of medical services required and severity of illness.
-Each member is evaluated based on primary care physician (PCP) diagnosis and treatment recommendations, facility heath care team assessments, Medi-Cal regulations, including the Department of Health Care Services (DHCS) Manual of Criteria for Medi-Cal Authorization, and the Minimum Data Set (MDS).
-The MDS is a standardized, primary health status screening and assessment tool that forms the foundation of the comprehensive assessment of all nursing facility residents in LTC facilities.
+Long-term care (LTC) coverage eligibility is based on the intensity of medical services required and the severity of illness.
+Each member is evaluated based on primary care physician (PCP) diagnosis and treatment recommendations, facility heath care team assessments, and Medi-Cal regulations, including the Department of Health Care Services (DHCS) Manual of Criteria for Medi-Cal Authorization, and the Minimum Data Set (MDS).

 If the provider's Medi-Cal contract is through Molina Healthcare, providers should contact Molina for a copy of its LTC member selection criteria.
 Specific policies can be accessed by contacting the participating physician group (PPG) administrator.
-Where there are conflicts between established Health Net medical policy and DHCS policies and guidelines, Health Net defers to DHCS requirements.

 Member Selection Criteria - All other counties

-Long-term care (LTC) coverage eligibility is based on intensity of member services required and severity of illness.
+Long-term care (LTC) coverage eligibility is based on intensity of member services required and the severity of illness.
 Each member is evaluated based on primary care physician (PCP) diagnosis and treatment recommendations, facility health care team assessments, Medi-Cal regulations, including the Department of Health Care Services (DHCS) Manual of Criteria for Medi-Cal Authorization, and the Minimum Data Set (MDS).

 The MDS is a standardized, primary screening and assessment tool of health status that forms the foundation of the comprehensive assessment of all nursing facility residents in long term care facilities.